percona/k8spxc-docs/docs/backups-restore.md

-Backups **cannot be restored** to [emptyDir and hostPath volumes](storage.md#storage-local), but it is possible to make a backup from such storage (i. e., from emptyDir/hostPath to S3), and later restore it to a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Backups **cannot be restored** to [emptyDir and hostPath volumes](storage.md#storage-local), but it is possible to make a backup from such storage (i. e., from emptyDir/hostPath to S3), and later restore it to a [Persistent Volume :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 To restore a backup, you will use the special restore configuration file.
-The example of such file is [deploy/backup/restore.yaml](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/backup/restore.yaml).
+The example of such file is [deploy/backup/restore.yaml :octicons-link-external-16:](https://github.com/percona/percona-xtradb-cluster-operator/blob/main/deploy/backup/restore.yaml).
 The list of options that can be used in it can be found in the [restore options reference](operator.md#perconaxtradbclusterrestore-custom-resource-options).

 Following things are needed to restore a previously saved backup: